Aims/priorities: The aim of the grants programme is to support communities to thrive by funding projects that:

 - Help more people to reach their potential, by supporting them at the earliest possible stage.

-During the ongoing coronavirus/COVID-19 pandemic, the Reaching Communities programme is supporting people and communities most adversely impacted by the crisis.
+During the ongoing coronavirus/COVID-19 pandemic, the Awards for All programme is supporting people and communities most adversely impacted by the crisis.

 Organisations can apply for funding to:

 - Continue to deliver activity - whether the community needs crisis response, recovery or business as usual activity.

 - Change and adapt, becoming more resilient to respond to new and future challenges.

 Awards for All England funding is also available to support Platinum Jubilee themed community-led events throughout 2022.